 But no. The air at Friday night's opening concert of the SPCO's 2021-22 season hummed with excitement, and, despite performing before an indoor audience for the first time in 18 months, the orchestra showed no signs of rust.
 On the contrary, the musicians played with such palpable passion and explosive energy that the concert was the most thrilling I've attended since well before the pandemic closed up the concert halls.

 Yes, the SPCO is clearly excited to be back playing for people again.
-It was present in every piece of the six on the program, which will be repeated Saturday evening, from the comical glee of a Gioachino Rossini operatic overture to a pair of engaging minimalist miniatures to some fiery tango to the most powerful and deeply engaged interpretation of Peter Tchaikovsky's "Serenade for Strings" I've ever encountered.
+It was present in every piece of the six on this weekend's program, from the comical glee of a Gioachino Rossini operatic overture to a pair of engaging minimalist miniatures to some fiery tango to the most powerful and deeply engaged interpretation of Peter Tchaikovsky's "Serenade for Strings" I've ever encountered.

 In the case of Davis' piece, SPCO principal trumpeter Lynn Erickson gave voice to the hovering uncertainty of this point in time, mixing assertive fanfares with questioning tones, the piece's muted sections shadowy and haunting.
 Conversely, Cuong's duet for oboe and cello was a joyous adrenaline fest, long tremulous phrases piling note upon note in fleet fashion.